liammcluckie/cbd-shield/README.md

     - The layout of the FAQ page will be in a accordion style with the FAQ title being displayed alongside an icon, then once selected the FAQ copy will be displayed.

-    - The events page will make use of alternative card layouts with aesthetically pleasing animation effects.
+    - The blog page will make use of alternative card layouts with aesthetically pleasing animation effects.

+    - Newsletter sign up form will be displayed in a cta style format that is bold and eye catching.

 - Footer - *Bottom Level*

-    - Newsletter sign up form displayed within the footer but above all other content as top priority.

     - A repeated navigation menu to reduce the need for the user to scroll up to continue navigating.